International organisations located in Vienna

 Vienna gets the ESA office for space affairs

 The European Space Policy Institute (ESPI), a joint venture by ESA (the European Space Agency) and Austria, was opened on Schwarzenbergplatz in the centre of Vienna in mid-September 2005.

 The Institute was intended to serve as an independent think-tank for European and global space policy.
 Broadly speaking the institute is to be open to space researchers from around the world and to act as a contact point for opinion leaders and teachers.

-In the first quarter of 2006 EIB (the European Investment Bank) – the EU’s private bank (based in Luxembourg), so to speak – opened a regional office in Vienna.
-The Vienna EIB office supports the setting up and development of projects in the new member countries under the EU’s structural and cohesion funds within the framework of the new EU programme known as “Jaspers” (Joint Assessment for Preparing Projects in European Regions).
+In the first quarter of 2006 the European Investment Bank (EIB) – the EU’s private bank (based in Luxembourg), so to speak – opened a regional office in Vienna.
+The Vienna EIB office supports the setting up and development of projects in the new member countries under the EU’s structural and cohesion funds within the framework of the new EU programme “Jaspers” (Joint Assessment for Preparing Projects in European Regions).
 It also acts as a coordinating body for the financing of large-scale projects, in particular those connected with the completion of TEN (Trans-European Networks).

 EU Agency for Fundamental Rights in Vienna